A Show of Hands (TV series)

-The films were positively received and won awards from UNIMA and Broadcast Design International.
+The films were positively received and won a Broadcast Design International.
 In 2001, Lagasse began performing an extended live version of the Show of Hands skits at the HERE Arts Center in New York.

 Format

 The films follow a similar format and include recurring elements.
 Each film opens with seven white-gloved hands forming a cartoonish face that announces, "And now, Nickelodeon presents A Show of Hands."
 The hands disperse and present the main part of the short.
 It involves individual hands silently acting out skits.
 Once the short finishes, an audience of hands gives a big round of applause.
 The films close with a shot of the Nickelodeon logo on a hand painted orange.

 History

-The films were produced and shot at the University of Connecticut.
-They were made in 1991.
-The series' opening sequence was filmed entirely under blacklight; the performers wore blacklight-reactive white gloves and dark clothing to create the illusion of hands floating through space.
-In the shorts proper, the background was also entirely black, but the puppeteers' hands were bare and certain set pieces were made visible through the use of followspots on particular stage areas.
+The films were produced and shot at Viacom's New York City headquarters.
 According to Lagasse, the films were "based on earlier work."

-In 1992, The New York Times reported that MTV had expressed interest in airing the series.
-MTV's parent company, Viacom, acquired the films but aired them on its children's network Nickelodeon instead.
-A Nickelodeon vanity card (shot in color, unlike the rest of the segments) was created for the films after Nick acquired them.
-They premiered as an interstitial program in 1992, and reruns were shown through 1997.
-They were also aired internationally, including on the Australian branch of Nickelodeon in 2000.
+In 1992, The New York Times reported that MTV had expressed interest in producing a project based on Lagasse's production.
+The resulting interstitial series would instead be produced for Viacom's children's network Nickelodeon.
+The series ran as an interstitial program on Nickelodeon from 1996 to 1997.
+The series also aired on Nickelodeon's Noggin network and in international markets, including on the Australian branch of Nickelodeon.

 On November 16, 2001, Lagasse debuted an extended live version of A Show of Hands at the HERE Arts Center in New York City.
 Unlike in the television version, Lagasse was the sole performer and did not use gloves.
 Each performance lasted one hour and incorporated a blend of new material and techniques from the original films.